 A: I envision that happening through our strategic planning process.
 I think our niche is that we are a community.
 We are about small classes.
-We are about individuals being challenges academically and intellectually; and, they need to be ready to respond to those challenges, and not just be part of a group that kind of goes along.
+We are about individuals being challenged academically and intellectually; and, they need to be ready to respond to those challenges, and not just be part of a group that kind of goes along.

-Those four areas I state earlier are really about who we are – about changes in communication and technology, about healthcare and changes in biomedicine, about surviving and thriving in a globalized society, and about thinking about sustainability in very rich and robust terms.
+Those four areas I stated earlier are really about who we are – about changes in communication and technology, about healthcare and changes in biomedicine, about surviving and thriving in a globalized society, and about thinking about sustainability in very rich and robust terms.

 Q: Finally, it's been such a hot topic on campus lately that I think I'd be remiss if we didn't talk about it: CMU is going to be implementing some changes to address food insecurity here on campus this coming spring, correct?

 A: A recent survey of our freshman showed roughly 30-35% of our freshman experienced food insecurity while they were in high school.
-Another report came out from our volunteer center that surveyed our graduates in May 2019 and, from that survey, 38% of the students felt a sense of food insecurity some time during their career at Central Michigan University.
+Another report came out from our volunteer center that surveyed our graduates in May 2019 and, from that survey, we learned 38% of the students felt a sense of food insecurity some time during their career at Central Michigan University.
 So, this is something that is very important.

 We have implemented several programs – the food pantry being the most prominent of those – to help our students with food insecurity.
 We are implementing a new program that will start Jan.
-6, which is the first day of the new semester, in which individuals who identify themselves as having some kind of food insecurity will be able to receive food swipes to their ID card.
+6, which is the first day of the new semester, in which individuals who identify themselves as having some kind of food insecurity will be able to receive meal swipes to their ID card.
 For some, it may be 10 per semester; for others it may be 50 per semester.
-As we do at Central Michigan, we will work with all students as individuals to make sure they have enough food swipes to alleviate as much of the food insecurity as we can.
+As we do at Central Michigan, we will work with all students as individuals to make sure they have enough meal swipes to alleviate as much of the food insecurity as we can.

 This is an evolving topic and will continue to evolve.
 We always tell our students to always be learning.
 We as an institution are also taking that charge – we are also always learning because of the changing dynamics of the students.
 The dynamics of the students will be significantly different 10 years from now than it was 10 years ago.
 Ten years ago, food insecurity was not really a discussion point.
 Now it is.
 So, we need to always be at the forefront of those changes and meet the needs of our students as they also significantly change.